Ralph Waldo Emerson

 Traditional Hatha and Ayurvedic Yoga

-Japanese Yoga and 5 Element Theory
+Japanese Yoga, Oki Yoga and 5 Element Theory

-Macrobiotic, Ayurveda and Whole foods nutrition
+Macrobiotic, Ayurveda and Whole foods Nutrition

-Gwynne says: I know the effect Yoga has on my health, the subtle energy of my body, but even more so on my mind and emotional balance.
-Taking care of our physical, emotional and spiritual lives are of profound importance to balance in life, an important investment for a healthy balanced life.
+“I know the effect Yoga has on my health, my energy and even more so on my mind and emotional balance.
+Taking care of our physical, emotional and spiritual lives are of profound importance to have balance in life.
+It is quite simply an important investment for our health, longevity and life balance.